Bhagavad Gita Chapter 18 Verse 27 Meaning

 Available in 28 languages

-This verse from Chapter 18 of the Bhagavad Gita highlights a practical insight: Passionate, desiring to obtain the reward of their actions, greedy, cruel, impure, moved by joy and sorrow, such an agent is said to be Rajasic.
+The Gita addresses liberation with characteristic directness here.
+Passionate, desiring to obtain the reward of their actions, greedy, cruel, impure, moved by joy and sorrow, such an agent is said to be Rajasic.
+Within the broader arc of Chapter 18, this verse builds on Krishna's systematic exposition of duty and grace.
+Ramanuja's commentary highlights how this verse reinforces the accessibility of the Gita's path.

 — Explained by the Nitya Team